Mongolia is a former communist country that lies between Russia and China.

 TEFL Opportunities in Mongolia

 There are many opportunities for both paid work and voluntary work in Mongolia.
-Although Russian remains the most widely spoken foreign language amongst older people, English is gaining popularity amongst the youth and demand for teachers is on the rise, especially amongst the girls (boys tend to favor more technical subjects).
+Although Russian remains the most widely spoken foreign language among older people, English is gaining popularity among the youth and demand for teachers is on the rise, especially among the girls (boys tend to favor more technical subjects).